 Virginia's goal is to protect, conserve and wisely develop our natural, historic and cultural resources.

-- Virginia consistently ranks in the Top 5 for historic districts, listings, registered landmarks, and the long-term protection of historic assets.
+- Virginia consistently ranks in the Top 5 for historic landmarks and the long-term protection of historic assets.

-The natural, historic and cultural resources indicators help to assess the progress we are making, understand the key elements that influence performance, and clarify the role the Commonwealth is taking to sustain and improve our resources.
+The natural, historic and cultural resources indicators explored here help the state assess the progress we are making, understand the key elements that influence performance, and clarify the role the Commonwealth is taking to sustain and improve our resources.